SPD Selector

 • Composition: Metal rods, plates, or copper ground ring buried underground

-The air terminal serves as the critical "entry point" of the lightning protection system, the down conductor provides the "safe pathway," and the grounding system acts as the "discharge point."
+The strike termination device serves as the critical "entry point" of the lightning protection system, the down conductor provides the "safe pathway," and the grounding system acts as the "discharge point."
 All three components must be properly bonded and installed according to lightning protection standards for effective building protection.

 Lightning protection system diagram showing air terminal, down conductor, and grounding system with current flow path